imgag/megSAP/doc/performance.md

 # Benchmarks

 All benchmarks are perfomed with the megSAP release [2025_03](https://github.com/imgag/megSAP/releases/tag/2025_03).
+As reference genome GRCh38 with [masked false duplications](https://www.nature.com/articles/s41587-021-01158-1) was used.

 ## Small variant calling benchmarks

 All small variant benchmarks are done on the GIAB reference sample NA12878/HG001 using the [gold-standard variant list v4.2.1](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/NA12878_HG001/NISTv4.2.1/GRCh38/).
-The analyses were performed with the short-read and long-read single sample pipelines on the GRCh38 reference genome with [masked false duplications](https://www.nature.com/articles/s41587-021-01158-1).
+The analyses were performed with the short-read and long-read single sample pipelines.

 Sensitivity, positive predictive value (PPV) and genotyping accuracy were measured using our [validation tool](https://github.com/imgag/megSAP/blob/master/src/Auxilary/validate_NA12878.php).